a-p-f/SimpleModal/README.md

 It's up to the child window to position/style itself within the browser viewport, create any "modal window chrome", and provide any entrance/exit animations.

-We provide [SimpleModalAnimator.js](./extras/SimpleModalAnimator.js) and [AlertModal.css](./extras/AlertModal.css), which you can use on your SimpleModal child pages.
+We provide [AlertModal.css](./extras/AlertModal.css), which you can use on your SimpleModal child pages.
 Feel free to use these as a starting point, and edit as desired.

 ## Things We Might Add Later

-### [autofocus] support in SimpleModalAnimator
+### SimpleModal.reload/replace
+Load a new iframe (no animations), and replace current one.
+Ensures no new history entries created (like location.reload/replace), and ensures no "iframe flicker" (which seems to happend consistently in Chrome when navigating iframe)

 ### SimpleModal.getChild() -> Window | null